Darker than Black: Gaiden: Plot

 The assassin Hei fights Contractors, a group of fighters with supernatural powers who have been tasked with killing him after he betrayed the Syndicate during the series Darker than Black.
 In a hotel, Hei and his partner Yin, a human known as Doll who can assist through a Specter, pose as a recently married couple.
 Hei meets a woman who reminds him of Amber, a former ally from the Syndicate who turns out to be a Contractor who seeks the return of a Doll.
 Yin intervenes in their fight, nearly forcing the woman to kill herself.
 Hei defeats the others Contractors and finds Yin relieved.
 However, Hei notices Yin's alter ego on their way to Hong Kong; Yin's alter ego suggests she use herself as bait to attract and ambush the Syndicate.
 Hei faces the Contractors but one of them overwhelms her.
 Yin's spectre kills the Contractor and becomes infatuated with Hei.
 As the spectre disappears, an enemy named Xin-Qi escapes, revealing to his leader Madame Oreille Yin is a Doll known as Izanami, who she is researching.

-Hei and Yin are rescued by Amagiri, a member of Evening Primorse, and organization of Contractors created by the late Amber.
+Hei and Yin are rescued by Amagiri, a member of Evening Primrose, and organization of Contractors created by the late Amber.
 As they rest, Amagiri tells Hei Yin will develop the Izanami persona and cause genocide.
 Hei tells Yin they should split so he will not awaken Izanami but Yin rejects the idea because she wants to stay by his side.
 Soon afterwards, Xin-Qi takes on Amagiri's form to turn the Contractors against Hei.
 Hei defeats his enemies but is unable to stop Xin-Qi, who has disappeared with Yin.
 Hei and a group of Contractors go to find Yin.
 As Hei reaches Yin, Xin-Qi tricks him into attacking the doll, which awakens Izanami, who starts removing the souls of everybody around him, including Xin-Qi.
 Yin confesses her love for Hei and begs him to kill her rather than cause mayhem.
 Hei is opposed to this idea but the two are separated by an explosion.
 Meanwhile, an unknown group ensures Izanami's awakening is stopped and hide Yin inside a vehicle.
 Hei believes Yin died in the ensuing chaos and becomes an alcoholic.
 He is contacted by a Madame Oreille with confirmation from the CIA about Yin's survival and apparent location.
 Yin rests alongside a shadow and says she is sure Hei will return.